Getting started with ChurchSuite

 - Explore Tags and Key Dates: Set up any Fixed tags, Smart tags, Flows, and Key Dates your church may want to begin with.

-- Set up your member-facing My ChurchSuite: Set up My ChurchSuite
+- Set up the member-facing My ChurchSuite: My ChurchSuite

 - Set up the Giving module: